-This spring, Wesleyan will offer its first-ever Spanish-speaking cross-departmental course, ENVS283/LAST383, Venezuela: The Effect of Oil Discovery on People, the Environment, and Democracy.
+This spring, Wesleyan will offer its first-ever ENVS course taught in Spanish, ENVS283/LAST383, Venezuela: The Effect of Oil Discovery on People, the Environment, and Democracy.
 The course will be taught by Antonio Machado-Allison, former Menakka and Essel Bailey ‘66 Visiting Scholar in the College of the Environment and current research fellow in the College of the Environment.
 He was recently named a member of the Academia de Ciencias de América Latina.

 Tell us about ENVS283.
 Why are you focusing on Venezuela?